 Student Visit for Older Applicants

-Applicants who are 4 years and older are required to come in for a visit and assessment.
+Applicants who are four years and older are required to come in for a visit and assessment.
 Once we receive your application, as well as your child’s current school records and the Common Referral Form (if applicable), someone from the Admissions office will call to set up your child’s visit.

 All Elementary through Adolescent applicants will participate in a Shadow Day and spend either a half or full day in the level the applicant would be entering.

 Admission & Enrollment Policies